lbhaskar4/test/.gitlab/issue_templates/Exception-request.md

 - Merge request to be considered for picking: MERGE_REQUEST_REFERENCE

-## What it does

-(Link to issue description or explain what the MR does and any background information)

 ## Why it needs to be picked

 (Explain why it is crucial that the MR is picked.)